 Other advertisers can also target your audience.
 The bid calculations you see in the interface factor in your competitors in all the display regions you choose, so even if you have no competitors in one of your regions, it doesn't guarantee that your bid will be low.
 Ads that could be served from other regions (when extended geotargeting is enabled) also participate in the auction, but they are not included in the traffic volume forecast.

 The lower the quality of your ads, the more expensive it will be to serve them.
 To lower your bid, pay attention to the factors that influence your bid.

 The CTR forecast is used to calculate the bid forecast.
 This forecast is based on accumulated impression and click statistics for keywords, as well as other parameters that affect how likely a user is to click on an ad, such as whether a word from the search term they entered is in the ad text, user behavior in the display region, etc.

-To increase the CTR for your ads, follow the recommendations in the managing your bids section.
+To increase the CTR for your ads, follow the recommendations in Managing ad elements.

 - Ad quality coefficient

 The quality coefficient is a rating of how well your advertised products or services correspond to user interests.
 Yandex.Direct compares an ad and the landing page it leads to with the search term the user entered and what they do on your site.

 For each ad and its keywords, select the landing page that best corresponds to the user's search term.
 For example, if a user searches for “flights to Mars in July”, ads that mention trips to Mars in July and lead to a page where you can buy tickets to Mars in July will get the best results.